janic0/css-flags/README.md

 ## Picking Flags

-Open `index.html` to help to choose a flag.
+Open `index.html` to choose a flag.